9 Delicious High Protein Lunch Ideas

 Tofu adds a lot more protein, and you’ll get even a bit more with the almonds and broccoli, along with fiber, vitamin C, vitamin E, and magnesium.

-You can also put a Mexican flavor spin on your high-protein salad by combining the shelled edamame, thawed frozen corn, black beans, diced tomatoes, onions, bell peppers, and jalapeños.
+You can also add a Mexican flavor twist by combining shelled edamame, thawed frozen corn, black beans, diced tomatoes, onions, bell peppers, and jalapeños.
 You can dress the salad with lime juice and a little salsa or sour cream.

 The black beans will increase the protein and fiber content, and the array of veggies each contributes different vitamins, minerals, and antioxidants.